Kong/docs.konghq.com/app/_src/gateway/reference/configuration/configuration-3.7.x.md

 ### declarative_config

-The path to the declarative configuration file which holds the specification of all entities (routes, Services, Consumers, etc.) to be used when the `database` is set to `off`.
+The path to the declarative configuration file which holds the specification of all entities (routes, services, consumers, etc.) to be used when the `database` is set to `off`.

 Entities are stored in Kong's LMDB cache, so you must ensure that enough